The Olive Brown Bursary

 To apply for the bursary, interested students must send their creative CV, portfolio, and covering letter, by email to firstname.lastname@example.org or by post to: ArtHouse Jersey, Greve de Lecq Barracks, St. Mary JE3 3AA.

-Successful applicants will be contacted shortly after the deadline for an interview – depending on the situation with COVID-19, the interviews may be conducted online.
+Successful applicants will be contacted shortly after the deadline for an interview.

 About Olive Brown